 Example Exercise: Inventory Write a program that keeps track of a simple inventory for a store.
 While there are still items left in the inventory, ask the user how many items they would like to buy.
 Then print out how many are left in inventory after the purchase.
 You should use a while loop for this problem.
 Make sure you catch the case where the user tries to buy more items than there are in the inventory.
 In that case, you should print a message to the user saying that their request isn't possible.
-Using for loops Example Exercise: All Dice Values Write a program that prints all possible disa ralls with 2 dias.
-To do so vou should use a double for loop.
+Using for loops Example Exercise: All Dice Values Write a program that prints all possible dice rolls with 2 dice To do so, you should use a double for loop.
 Drawing basic graphics using control structures Example Exercise: Caterpillar This graphics program should draw a caterpillar.
 A caterpillar has NUM_CIRCLES circles.
 Every other circle is a different color, the even circles are red, and the odd circles are green (by even we mean when i is an even number).
 Use a for loop to draw the caterpillar, centered vertically in the screen.
-Also, be sure that the caterpillar is still drawn
+Also, be sure that the caterpillar is still drawn across the whole canvas even if the value of NUM_CIRCLES is changed.

-Unit 8: Control Structures Challenges (1 week, 5 hours)
+Unit 9: Control Structures Challenges (1 week, 5 hours)

-In this module you'll take all the foundational concepts from the Control Structures unit to solve some programming challenges.
+In this module students take all the foundational concepts from the Control Structures unit to solve some programming challenges.

-Browse the full content of this unit at codehs.com/library/course/5630/module/9424
+Browse the full content of this unit at https://codehs.com/library/course/10113/module/15235